Best Gamma Alternatives (2026): 8 Tools Compared

 Why Look for a Gamma Alternative?

 The card-based format is genuinely innovative for web sharing but limits traditional presenting.
 Gamma decks scroll rather than slide, which works for async consumption but feels wrong in a boardroom or conference setting.
+Users searching "gamma alternative" often want traditional 16:9 slides.

 What to Consider When Switching from Gamma